evanjohnso/snow_reservation_polling/README.md

 in the root directory to get updates locally (idk what i did to require this)

 This will map your changes from `src/calendar.js -> calendar.js`

+To load the local host, just load up the `index.html` file, which should be file:///Users/evanjohnson/personal/repos/snow_reservation_polling/index.html